-Sheen Mount takes seriously our responsibility to ensure that children are safe from terrorist and extremist material when accessing the internet in school.
+Sheen Mount Primary School takes seriously our responsibility to ensure that children are safe from terrorist and extremist material when accessing the internet in school.

-Sheen Mount promotes the values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs by providing pupils with opportunities through the curriculum to discuss issues of religion, ethnicity and culture and learn how to discuss and debate points of view; and by ensuring that all pupils are valued and listened to within school.
+During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised.
+Sheen Mount Primary School is committed to preventing pupils from being radicalised and drawn into any form of extremism or terrorism.
+Sheen Mount Primary School promotes the values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs by providing pupils with opportunities through the curriculum to discuss issues of religion, ethnicity and culture and learn how to discuss and debate points of view; and by ensuring that all pupils are valued and listened to within school.